Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 }

 As dimensionality increases the number of sample points required to resolve features in a thin slice of the data increases exponentially.
 Care must be taken that the sample is large enough.
 We estimate the number of required sample points as a function of the chosen parameters, starting again from the hyperspherical distribution in \(p\) dimensions.
-Following \citet{laa2019slice}, given a sample of \(N\) points in \(p\) dimensions, distributed uniformly in a hypersphere of radius \(R\), the number of points inside a slice through the center of the distribution \(N_S\) is
+Following \citet{laa2019slice}, given a sample of \(N\) points in \(p\) dimensions, distributed uniformly in a hypersphere of radius \(R\), the number of points inside a slice through the center of the distribution is

+The calculation is based on the relative volume of the slice, derived in the Appendix.
 We denote \(x=h/R\) the resolution.
 It determines the minimum relative size of features that can be seen in a slice.
 When adding noise dimensions, in order to keep the resolution \(x\) fixed, the sample size needs to increase approximately as \(x^{\Delta p}\), where \(\Delta p\) is the increase in number of dimensions.

+As an explicit example consider the expected fraction of points \(N_S/N\) inside a slice of resolution \(x=\frac{h}{R}=0.1\).
+This fraction is about \(0.15\) or \(15\%\) when \(p=3\), and quickly drops to \(0.02\) when \(p=4\) and \(0.002\) when \(p=5\).
+Thus, even for moderate dimensionality \(p\) the original sample size needs to be large to have enough points to resolve features in a slice.

 \hypertarget{estimating-the-magnitude-of-noise-varepsilon}{